OndrejMottl/OCCR_R-Ratepol_workshop/README.md

 ## Overview

 This workshop is designed to teach palynologists how to estimate rate-of-vegetation change using `{R-Ratepol}` package.
-We will show how to get the R package and use it in various scenarios with a not only pollen data.
+We will show how to get the R package and use it in various scenarios with a geochemical and XRF data.

 ## Resources